KDE/docker-neon/neondocker/README.md

 ## Run

-To run a full Plasma session of Neon User Edition:
+To run a full Plasma session of Neon Developer Unstable Edition:
 `neondocker`

-To run a full Plasma session of Neon Developer Unstable Edition:
+To run a full Plasma session of Neon User Edition:
-`neondocker --edition dev-unstable`
+`neondocker --edition user`

 For more options see
 `neondocker --help`